 Though of course, for those who do go to the doctor or who are already diagnosed, we need to raise awareness that not just TSH should be used to check for hypothyroidism especially; we need to create awareness that a full thyroid panel needs doing.
 Every single time.

-As this site focuses on hypothyroidism, symptoms of the condition include:
+As this site focuses on hypothyroidism;

 - Sensitiviy to cold/heat